Every fall, Ontario transforms into a glorious kaleidoscope of colours as the leaves begin to signal the arrival of cooler weather.

 The colour of the leaf icon, which ranges from dark green to dark red, represents each specific park and its up-to-date fall colour report, and the colour of each region reflects the average of all parks within that region.

-Algonquin is one of the most popular destinations for leaf peeping every fall, particularly along the Highway 60 Corridor.
+Algonquin Provincial Park is one of the most popular destinations for leaf peeping every fall, particularly along the Highway 60 Corridor; currently, it is only at 10 per cent colour change.

-Parks closest to Toronto range from a 10 to 30 per cent colour change at the time of writing, so you still have some time to plan ahead.
 Factors like temperature and precipitation will also impact colour change, so keep an eye on the Ontario Parks website over the coming days and weeks for the most accurate predictions!